scherkao31/ml_project2/README.md

 ### Main datasets
 First, you need to download the file datasets/uniprot_fasta_sequences.csv contained in https://drive.google.com/drive/folders/19PUzDqEg_kl-8nWG_Z7C7NDC9BaZTwPw?usp=sharing and put it in the folder 'datasets' of the repo (or download the full folder 'datasets' in the drive and replace the repo one), since the file is too big to upload on git.

+N.B. : You can skip all the following generation of data by downloading the folders 'data' and 'datasets' contained in the drive https://drive.google.com/drive/folders/19PUzDqEg_kl-8nWG_Z7C7NDC9BaZTwPw?usp=sharing

 Due to limited computational power, we use the the train set provided by the lab, to create our train set, val set and test set.
 We create one small set composed of sequences with a maximum length of 215 aminoa acids and another bigger one with sequences with a maximum length of 600 aminoa acids.
 To create those datasets, make that the provided files'mut_effect_train.csv' and 'uniprot_fasta_sequences.csv' are contained in the dataset folder, and run the following :